-1.6 Property, plant and equipment
+Property, plant and equipment 1.6

 Property, plant and equipment is stated at cost excluding the costs of day-to-day servicing, less accumulated depreciation and accumulated impairment in value.
-Changes in the expected useful life are accounted for by changing the amortization period or methodology, as appropriate, and treated as changes in accounting estimates.
+Changes in the expected useful life are accounted for by changing the amortization period or methodology, as appropriate, and treated

 Depreciation is recognized so as to write off the cost of assets less their residual values over their useful lives.
-Depreciation is provided on a written down value basis from the date the asset is ready for its intended use or put to use whichever is earlier.
-In respect of assets sold, depreciation is provided up to the date of disposal.
+Depreciation is provided on a straight-line method basis from the date the asset is ready for its intended use or put to use whichever is earlier.
+In respect of assets sold, depreciation is